Moving on up

 * Toyota still besting Ford for number 2 spot.
 General Motors was up 15% month-over-month Aug 2013 from August 2012

 * Volvo is down August over August (13%) and year-over-year (6%).
-Volkswagen was down August-over-August (2%) and year-over-year (!%) but Volkswagen has great group of brands to pull from including Audi, Bentley and Porsche, pulling the whole group up 4% month over month and year-over-year
+Volkswagen was down August-over-August (2%) and year-over-year (!%) but Volkswagen has a great group of brands to pull from including Audi, Bentley, and Porsche, pulling the whole group up 4% month over month and year-over-year

 * low-interest rates are still in effect for automobiles – still relatively low, though the average finance rate went up .10% from the fourth quarter of 2012 to the second quarter of 2013.
 The average amount financed went down slightly from $26,692 to $26,526.
 The average credit score went from 755 to 749.

 * new product in all segments of the automobile line-up from the Chevy Cruze diesel to pickup trucks to Bentley’s new flying spur.
-People can sit in their car on average 11 years, but when they start seeing all new design complimented with infotainment and technology they want it.
+People can sit in their car on average 11 years, but when they start seeing an all-new design complimented with infotainment and technology they want it.

 In an email from R. L. Polk’s Lead Analyst for Polk’s North American Forecasting, Tom Libby, “Historically sales have run about .6% above registrations, and through the first six months of 2013 (the most recent time period for which we have both registrations and sales), sales are about .56% above registrations.
 So, yes, so far in 2013 the data are conforming to historical trends.”

 The price of a vehicle has gone up as well.
-According to Truecar.com, the average transaction price of a new vehicle for February, 2013 was $30,958.
-The average transaction prices for a new vehicle climbed to 31,252 in August, 2013.
+According to Truecar, the average transaction price of a new vehicle for February 2013 was $30,958.
+The average transaction prices for a new vehicle climbed to 31,252 in August 2013.